It is estimated that up to 1 in 10 Australians will have a seizure at some stage in their life but not all of these are diagnosed as epilepsy.

 What are seizure emergencies?

-Most seizures last less than one or two minutes and stop on their own.
-Although many people with epilepsy have good seizure control, one in three people with epilepsy do not, and they continue to have seizures.
+Most seizures last less than two minutes and stop on their own.
+Although many people with epilepsy have good seizure control, one in three people with epilepsy do not, and they continue to have seizures despite taking medication.
 Some people only have occasional seizures, but others may have frequent seizures.

-There are a small group of people with epilepsy who have severe or even life-threatening seizures.
-These seizures are considered an emergency because they can be longer than usual (prolonged seizures) or happen in short succession one after the other (cluster seizures) with little or no recovery in-between.
+There are a small group of people with epilepsy who have severe and even life-threatening seizures.
+These seizures are considered a medical emergency because they can be longer than usual (prolonged seizures) or happen one after the other (cluster seizures) with little or no recovery in-between.
 Both of these situations can lead to a medical state called status epilepticus.
 All these situations are considered seizure emergencies and can lead to brain injury or even death if not treated quickly.

 What is status epilepticus?